 Will I be able to pass the exam just knowing signalling or telecommunications?
-Yes, the principles and applications modules will contain sufficient questions for you to answer on signalling or telecoms subjects only.
+Module A will examine you on a wide range of subjects including both signalling and telecommunications.
+However the principles and applications modules (modules C and D) will contain sufficient questions for you to answer on signalling or telecoms subjects only.
 Look at the sample question papers on the exam changes page to see how this will be done.

 If you have any other questions, please contact the IRSE exam team.
 Your question and the answer may be added to this list to help clarify the changes for others.